1113ym/vue-music-player/README.md

 # vue-music-player

-This is a music-player application written by vue.
+This is a music player application written by vue.

 It uses vue-cli to build.